rayxsong/research/content/Diffsinger/Diffsinger Week 1 Update.md

 2. Discriminator: it figures out if the given sample is a real sample in the domain set or a fake sample by generator

 First, we need to feed discriminator lots of real data to train it until it can find if the input image is not real.
 Then, generator starts to generate fake images, and send it to discriminator.
 If discriminator finds it is fake(there is no intermediary, only two decisions: fake or real), generator changes its behaviors, if discriminator finds it is real, generator remains the same behaviors, discriminator needs to change its behaviors.

+Limitations:
+- Mode collapse: similar outputs
+- Generating OOD: hard to find new patterns
+- Hard to train